 Those of you who are avid viewers of a number of Internet forums will have noted that some results from my bike wheel wind tunnel testing have been contested and criticized.
-The ultimate result was I ended up getting banned from weightweenies for a week for calling Tom Anhalt of bike blather a spec of shite on the anus of humanity and a letter went from Flo Cycling to my HR department to ask for me to get the sack.
+The ultimate result was I ended up getting banned from weightweenies for a week for calling Tom Anhalt of bike blather a spec of shite on the anus of humanity and a letter went from Flo Cycling’s lawyers.

 One of the advantages to not being in the bike industry full time is I don’t really give two hoots about brand perception and I’m more than happy to tell someone where to poke it when they are talking from their rear end.

 This story starts off with an innocent enough beginning.
 One of my colleagues was doing an IronMan race and needed the fastest wheels.
 So some testing was performed.
 The difference was as a group of aerospace engineers, we probably have a better understanding of airflow than bike companies whose primary aim is to sell more equipment and not really care if what you buy is slower than what you had last year.

 The results of this wind testing were published on the internet, mainly to help people decide which wheels to buy.
 There was a general perception amongst my colleagues that testing of any aero bike component was subject to bias in favour of a particular brand so as an impartial body with a wind tunnel this removed that bias.